 The start:

 The race director asked participants to park at the finish line and take a shuttle bus to the start.
-Pre-race email instructions were clear on this point and the school bus shuttle system was efficient.
+Pre-race email instructions were clear on this point and the

+Shuttles to the start.
 PS - The guy with the bandaid was our starting line official.
+He earned the scratches while marking our trail.
+Image source |

 The official gave runners a course talk, explaining trail markings (orange blazes and yellow tape = good, pink tape = bad trail), hazards (snakes! slick log crossings over swamps!), and the location of aid stations.
 He also warned runners to be very careful at the course's road crossings, as the locals don't take kindly to hippie trail runner types.
 (I'm paraphrasing, but you get the point.)